eGAN: Unsupervised approach to class imbalance using transfer learning: INTRODUCTION

 \section{INTRODUCTION}

-A dataset is said to be imbalanced when there is a significant, or in some cases extreme, disproportion between the number of examples of the different classes in the dataset.
-The class or classes with large number of samples are called the majority while the class with few examples are denoted as the minority.
+A dataset is considered imbalanced when there is a significant, or in some cases, extreme disproportion between the number of samples of the different classes in the dataset.
+The class or classes with large number of samples are called the majority, while the class with few examples are denoted as the minority.
 In many cases, the machine learning model is required to correctly classify the minority class while minimizing the misclassification of the majority class.
-However, the skewness in data often leads machine learning classification methods to favour the majority class.
+However, the skewness in the data often leads machine learning classification methods to favour the majority class.

-Class imbalance problem in computer vision are normally approached in the following ways, either at the data or algorithm level.
-Data augmentation is a technique of transforming images via scaling, cropping, flipping, padding, rotation, brightness, contrast, saturation level etc. As a result, a humongous image dataset can be created from a single image of the minority class.
-By using data augmentation, a class with a small number of samples can be expanded into a class with a much larger number of samples.
-The synthetic images can also be generated by using GAN to augment the minority class.
-Other approaches include deliberate undersampling of the majority class or oversampling of the minority class by mere copying.
-The earlier approach leads to loss of useful data information while the latter approach causes overfitting.
+Class imbalance problem in computer vision is normally approached either at the data level or algorithm level.
+Using data augmentation, a class with a small number of samples can be expanded into a class with a much larger number of samples.
+Earlier data augmentation was achieved simply by transforming images via scaling, cropping, flipping, padding, rotation, brightness, contrast, saturation level etc \cite{zhang2015convolutional}.
+Now-a-days, synthetic images can also be generated using generative models such as VAE, GAN \cite{kingma2013auto}\cite{goodfellow2014generative}.
+As a result, a humongous image dataset can be created from the images of the minority class.

-At the algorithm level, the objective function is tweaked to heavily penalize the network for mis-classifying the minority class.
+At the algorithm level, the objective function is tweaked to heavily penalize the network for mis-classifying the minority class \cite{sun2007cost} \cite{ling2008cost}.
 The most popular is cost-sensitive approach.
-Here, the classifier iis modified to incorporate varying penalty for each of considered groups of examples.
-This way by assigning a higher cost to less represented set of objects its importance is boost during training.
+Here, the classifier is modified to incorporate varying penalty for each of considered groups of examples.
+By assigning a higher cost to the less represented set of samples its importance is boosted during training.

-Transfer learning has been known to help improve the performance of machine learning models.
+Transfer learning has been known to help improve the performance of machine learning models \cite{wang2018transferring}.
 By fine-tuning varying number of layers in the pre-trained image classification model, the pre-trained model can serve as a feature extractor, while adding a classifier head for more specific feature learning for the current task.